 The first diagram in this article shows exactly what happens, and how the "concept" of what is the Near and Far ends depending on which end the signal originates from.
-The diagram show a cable that is tested from either end and where the two ends are and where the NEXT and FEXT signals are in relation to the originating signal.
+The diagram shows a cable that is tested from either end and where the two ends are and where the NEXT and FEXT signals are in relation to the originating signal.

 When a signal legitimately travels down a pair of wires in a cable the signal emerges from the other end as it is supposed to, but the field that the signal creates around that pair "bleeds" over to the other pair in the test.
-The crosstalk creates a certain voltage in that wire that will emerge out of both ends, the near end and the far end.
+The crosstalk creates a certain voltage in that wire that will emerge out of both ends, the near end, and the far end.
 The following sections describe the different types of crosstalk and what the measurements mean.

 The technical definition is "Interference between two pairs in a cable, this is measured at the same end of the cable as the "interfering transmitter".
 What this really means is that one pair can interfere with another pair at the end that is doing the transmitting at the time.
-In reality the transmitting cable will interfere all the way down the cable to the other end, but the interference will be the greatest at the end where the interfering signal is transmitted from, called the "Near" end.
+In reality, the transmitting cable will interfere all the way down the cable to the other end, but the interference will be the greatest at the end where the interfering signal is transmitted from, called the "Near" end.

 As an example, a cable can be plugged into a network switch and that switch is sending data (sending an electrical signal), that electrical signal will travel down the transmit pair interfering with the other pairs in the cable at the connector.
 That is where the NEXT measurement is taken, it is one of the most important measurements when testing a cable (except for Power Sum NEXT), it is a fairly conclusive test for the actual manufacturing quality of the cable itself or whether the cable itself is damaged.
 One of the causes of NEXT is the way that the pairs are inserted into the connector itself, if the individual pairs are not twisted right up to where they enter the connector then there is a potential for crosstalk issues, commonly found with homemade cables.
 It's hard to make cables correctly and the temptation is to untwist the pairs more than they should be to make the connector fit easily, but this will introduce a potentially unacceptable amount of NEXT interference.

 So how does one twisted pair interfere with another?
 When a current flows through any wire, it creates an electromagnetic field.
 This electromagnetic field from the transmit pair can "bleed" over to receive pair.
-This causes a multitude of issues, such as slow data speeds etc. if you have a managed network switch you can look at the interface statistic.
-NEXT will manifest itself by causing Runts, CRC's, framing errors.
-This electromagnetic field becomes stronger as the frequency of the signal increases, until eventually the electromagnetic field is so strong it will make the connection fail.
+This causes a multitude of issues, such as slow data speeds, etc. if you have a managed network switch you can look at the interface statistic.
+NEXT will manifest itself by causing Runts, CRCs, framing errors.
+This electromagnetic field becomes stronger as the frequency of the signal increases until eventually, the electromagnetic field is so strong it will make the connection fail.
 You will see a frequency figure on the jacket of network cables, this is the frequency that the manufacturer has tested the cable up to before it reaches failure.

-Power Sum Near End Cross Talk (PS-NEXT)
+Power Sum Near-End Crosstalk (PS-NEXT)

-This is the same as NEXT, but is a calculation of the sum of unwanted signals from all the other pairs (in every combination) in the cable that affect the "victim" pair.
+This is the same as NEXT but is a calculation of the sum of unwanted signals from all the other pairs (in every combination) in the cable that affect the "victim" pair.
 Standards such as 10BASE-T and 100BASE-T only use two pairs in a cable, but the 1000BASE-t standard uses all four pairs in a network cable, which is where the Power Sum figure may be more relevant.

 A cable that passes the PS-NEXT test should deliver superior performance for Gigabit and ten Gigabit networking deployments or any other network protocol that uses simultaneous parallel transmission.
 Using the PS-NEXT test cables can be "graded" rather than just being given a Pass or a Fail score.
-Cable grading is measured, in decibels, at a variety of frequencies that fall within the operating bandwidth of the that cable.
-There are 7 grade levels each one of which is 3db wide, the higher the grade the better the performance of the cable.
-The 3db measurement is in the NEXT/PS-NEXT margin at 100Mhz and a signal power difference of 2X.
+Cable grading is measured, in decibels, at a variety of frequencies that fall within the operating bandwidth of that cable.
+There are 7-grade levels each one of which is 3db wide, the higher the grade the better the performance of the cable.
+The 3db measurement is in the NEXT/PS-NEXT margin at 100Mhz and has a signal power difference of 2X.

 Power Sum Equal-Level Far End Crosstalk (PS-ELFEXT)